 He soon found himself with out a job though in a pattern that repeated right until the 2000s.
 He would come to have multiple stints with both East Bengal and Mohun Bagan and brief ones with Mohammedan Sporting and other clubs, but an anti-establishment tag dogged him throughout his career and he went through periods without a team.

 Often called in to fix an ailing team, he would introduce systems that were in vogue elsewhere.
 In a typically short stint with the national team as the technical director in 1987, he introduced the 4-4-2 to Indian football.
 In another innovation, he would get Mohun Bagan to play with a midfield diamond in 1997.

 Though he won 39 major trophies in his career, he would often come out second best in his duels with P.K.
 Banerjee.
-Throughout the 80s and 90s, these two would do battle as rivals in the manner of Pep Guardiola and Jose Mourinho in recent years.
+Throughout the 80s and 90s, these two would do battle as rivals, often using the press as a medium.
 In the big games, Banerjee would find a way to best Dutta, and he sometimes unfairly got tagged as the manager who preferred tactics to results.

 He breathed football however and his name is consistently mentioned in the list of greatest Indian coaches.
 His biggest contribution was in constantly challenging the established order and introducing innovations that Indian football had made a habit of avoiding.
 His contribution to the evolution of the modern Indian coach should not be underestimated, like the man himself was in years gone by.